Book I: Symphony Ballets: (see listings in Volume III, Book I, Orchestra)

 IIIb.
 Solo Vocal Ballets:

 1A.
-Ample Make This Bed & 1B.
+Ample Make This Bed versus 1B.
 Covid-19: Other than the change of time and malady the two versions are identical; however, the political implications of 1A. are much more powerful than those of 1B.
-However, since 1B involves a more recent pandemic it might be seen as more relevant.
+Since 1B involves a more recent pandemic it might be seen as more relevant.
 1B may also be more comfortable for conservative audiences.

 See also VII/III/1.
 Both versions incorporate around 50 poems by Emily Dickinson, in the public domain.
 Both versions are in three parts: